I’ve been so fortunate to be able to travel around the world and enjoy everything the outdoors has to offer.

 I have slowed my pace in my financial services business, still maintaining a strong clientele and brokerage group.

 But it’s not my only focus in life.

 It does afford me the time and money to able to do what I want when I want outside.

 This includes the precious time with my wife and kids.
 Time flies.
 We need to take the time to enjoy it.

-So I decided to start an outdoor blog.
+So I decided to start a pickleball blog.
 Random I know.

 Knowing nothing about blogging, some would say it’s crazy.